PlaidCloud/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 Value       | Description
 :-----------|:-----------
-`Pending`   | The Pod has been accepted by the Kubernetes cluster, but one or more of the containers has not been set up and made ready to run.
+`Pending`   | The Pod has been accepted by the PlaidCloud cluster, but one or more of the containers has not been set up and made ready to run.
 This includes time a Pod spends waiting to be scheduled as well as the time spent downloading container images over the network.
 `Running`   | The Pod has been bound to a node, and all of the containers have been created.
 At least one container is still running, or is in the process of starting or restarting.
 `Succeeded` | All containers in the Pod have terminated in success, and will not be restarted.
 `Failed`    | All containers in the Pod have terminated, and at least one container has terminated in failure.
 That is, the container either exited with non-zero status or was terminated by the system.